 Campus Activities Board (CAB) is the first place to start for filling your social calendar and finding fun ways to hang out on campus and around Johnson City.
 We start the year off right with the annual Welcome Week.
 CAB partners with Student Government Association leadership to celebrate the final days of summer and the return of students on campus by experiencing local attractions such as a Drive-In movie, water fun and worship at camp, and a cookout on campus, which always includes friendly yard game tournaments with prizes.

 Always the center of the action, CAB hosts numerous campus activities and social events throughout the year.
 There is something for everyone from film events, dances, concerts and coffeehouses, to beach trips and a day even more exciting than Christmas, Wonderful Wednesday!
 This year in particular you can be on the lookout for a TWIRP Week full of fun, adventurous trips, the annual Air Band competition, and much much more!

-RUSH DAY is September 6th.
+RUSH DAY is September 19 — watch for announcements.
 Rush Day is a great opportunity for students to get connected with clubs and organizations on campus.
 Local businesses also attend to give our students an idea of resources available in the community.
 Free samples are a sure thing at this event!

 STUDENT GOVERNMENT ASSOCIATION

 SGA is a group of hard working students dedicated to improving campus life.
 We are excited about the upcoming school year.
 Event planning is underway and we hope that you will get involved.
 You can expect events such as Rush Day, Homecoming week, Family Weekend, and That Big Party!
 On the other hand, SGA is not only about planning school functions.
 We are an organization that represents the student body.
 Whether it be academics, school programs, or spiritual formation, our team is there to support student opinion.
 Get ready for a year filled with spirit and excitement.